 Wondering what it’s like to stay in an Igloo?
 Then Igloo Village is the perfect place for you to find out.
 Located in the Austrian Alps, its a perfect place to spend a few hours, if not the night.

 As I ducked my head and stepped into the first corridor of the igloo village I noticed it was warmer than outside.
 Soft pink and blue lights illuminated skiers downing shots before they ventured out into the cold again.
-“OK, yes it’s cool, let’s stay, have a drink but skip the tour,” J.P. hopefully suggested.
-He should know better by now.
 Two minutes later we were on a tour of the rest of the igloo village which is only open to guests or via tour-guide.

 Alpeniglu is an igloo village consisting of 18 igloos, located at SkiWelt in Wilder Kaiser, Austria.
 It’s constructed entirely of ice and snow.
 Guests can show up for one of the tours offered every 30 minutes, book an evening program which includes a fondue dinner or choose to spend a night in an igloo.
-We choose the 20 minute tour.
+We choose a 20-minute tour.

 If a tour is too tame for you, consider getting married in the Igloo Church, or even holding a baptism there.
 Although our guide admitted that baptisms are not done very frequently at the Igloo Village.

 I was surprised to learn that the igloo village is only -2C which seemed practically balmy compared to the -14C outside.
 I am constantly freezing (yes I know that’s odd since I come from Canada), but even I’ll admit that the sleeping igloos and the sleeping bags looked quite warm in the sleeping igloos.